 ``It's pretty easy to see all the positive things that they do,'' Mangini said. ``It's an explosive group there.''

-As long as Palmer is healthy.
-The Bengals quarterback limited his throwing in practice during the week, resting his sore right elbow.
+fter limiting his throwing in practice during the week to rest his sore right elbow.
 He strained it in a loss to the Giants on Sept.
 21, sat out the following week, but threw for 217 yards and two touchdowns in last Sunday's loss to Dallas.

 Wide receiver Chris Henry didn't have a ball thrown his way against the Cowboys, his first game back from serving a four-game suspension for misconduct, but is expected to have a bigger role.
 And so is running back Cedric Benson, who had limited action in his first game since the Bengals signed the former Chicago first-round pick.